 - Paying for an office space or studio, if you opt not to work out of your home.

 Along with determining how much to charge, wedding photographers will also have to determine how to charge it.
-The two most popular options are to offer full, all-inclusive packages or to have clients pick and choose what they want a la carte.
+There are two popular options.
+The full, all-inclusive packages or to have clients pick and choose what they want a la carte.

 Packages are simpler for both the photographer and the bride and groom.
 Couples just pick the option that suits them and the process of choosing only involves one choice, not several.